Effective VAT planning aims to ensure that VAT is relatively painless, and that you are reclaiming as much as possible of the VAT you pay.

 Finally, it's worth mentioning that VAT problems are not uncommon and you should also expect a VAT inspection by HMRC from time to time.
 You should certainly take advice if you have any concerns relating to VAT.

-To help you get started with VAT, HMRC have produced a helpful online guide.
+To help you get started with VAT, HMRC has produced a helpful online guide.
 As you work through the guide, it will give you information about whether or not you need to register for VAT and how to do this.

 If you are already registered for VAT, find out more in the HMRC guide: VAT - how VAT works.